molydisulfide/Arduino-Cat-Alarm/README.md

 | Positive input on speaker      | 10 <img src="https://render.githubusercontent.com/render/math?math=\Omega"> resistor           |
 | 10 <img src="https://render.githubusercontent.com/render/math?math=\Omega"> resistor           | Positive rail on breadboard    |

-*Note:* The BJT does get quite hot and the speaker is not terribly loud... good enough for a prototype, but for optimal performance need a better speaker/amplifier.
+*Note:* The BJT does get quite hot and the speaker is not very loud... good enough for a prototype, but for optimal performance we'd need a better speaker/amplifier.

 ## Arduino-ESP8266 Trip Wire: